EML4U/amore/README.md

-# AMORE: Drift benchmark datasets
+# AMORE: Document-based drift benchmark datasets

-AMORE (Amazon Movie Reviews) is a collection of benchmark datasets to compare drift explanation approaches.
+AMORE (Amazon Movie Reviews) is a collection of document-based benchmark datasets to compare drift explanation approaches.
-Each dataset consists of two sets of unlabeled texts, which are either positive (good rated) or negative (bad rated) movie reviews.
+Each benchmark dataset consists of two sets of unlabeled texts.
+The single texts are either positive (good rated) or negative (bad rated) movie reviews.
 The goal of drift explanation approaches is to detect drift between the two sets and explain why drift was detected.

 ## AMORE datasets